6 reasons why your startup should be incorporated in the US

-If you’re starting a business outside of the US, you may be weighing the pros and cons of incorporating your company there.
+Incorporating a US business can be a big step forward for any business owner.
 Even though incorporation isn’t necessarily a requirement to sell products, we still strongly recommend US incorporation to any business owner who’s thinking about operating in the American market.

 In this article, we’ll take a look at some of the main benefits of incorporating your business in the United States.
 This might sound like a headache, but Firstbase makes incorporation easy by handling the entire company formation process and helping you manage ongoing compliance as your company grows.

 1. Access to US payment providers

 Stripe, PayPal, and many of the other leading payment gateways are based in the United States.
 If you want an American business account with one of these providers, you’ll need to start by incorporating your company in the US.

 Payment processors are particularly relevant for ecommerce businesses and other companies that want to sell products or services online.
 Most American consumers expect providers to accept various payment methods including PayPal, Apple Pay, and more on top of debit and credit cards.